sajjadhossanshimanto/FireDM/README.md

 - Python 3.6+: tested with python 3.6 on windows, and 3.7, 3.8 on linux
 - tkinter
 - [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos "it will be installed automatically on windows"
+- Fonts: (Linux X-server will raise an error if some fonts are missing especially emoji fonts, below are the recommended fonts to be installed, for more info refer to [issue #200](https://github.com/pyIDM/PyIDM/issues/200).)

+    ```
+    ttf-linux-libertine
+    ttf-inconsolata
+    ttf-emojione
+    ttf-symbola
+    noto-fonts
+    ```
 Required python packages:
 - [pycurl](http://pycurl.io/docs/latest/index.html): is a Python interface to libcurl / curl as our download engine,
 - [youtube_dl](https://github.com/ytdl-org/youtube-dl): famous youtube downloader, limited use for meta information extraction only but videos are downloaded using pycurl